hamdaankhalid/PracticalStatisticsForDataScientistsNotes/tree-models.md

   1. The accuracy of the model on new data not in the training set will be degraded.
   2. The prediction from the model are highly cariable, leading to unstable results.
 - Any modelling technique is prone to ooverfitting.
 For most statistical techniques, overfitting can be avoided by judiciously selection of predictor variables.
 Even the random forest generally produces a reasonable model without tuning the parameters.
 However, this is not the case with XGBoost.
+- Boosting provides several parameters to avid overfitting eta/learning_rate and subsample.
+Another technique is known as regularization, a technique that modifies the cost function in order to penalize the complexity of the model.
+- Two parameters to regularize in XGBoost: alpha(Manhattan Distance L1-regularization) and lambda(squared Euclidean distance L2-regularizatoin).
+Increasing these parameters will penalize  more complex models and reduce the size of the trees that are fit.
+- Use cross validation to find right hyperparameters.